mqAncientHistory/cityOfRome/PompeyEwanBlog/TPtexttest.md

 -   Temple of *Venus Victrix*.

-The *cavea* is thought to have seated at least 20,000 people [@Temelini].
+The *cavea* is thought to have seated at least 20,000 people [@Temelini:
+42].
 Some modern reconstructions, including those by [Canina](http://www.pompey.cch.kcl.ac.uk/Canina.htm) and [Blazeby](http://www.pompey.cch.kcl.ac.uk/blazeby_files/blazeby3d04.htm), split the seating in the *cavea* into two sections, as is seen in the